adelbibi/website2.0/content/publication/trackingnet/index.md

 ---
-title: "ClusTR: Clustering Training for Robustness"
+title: "TrackingNet: A Large-Scale Dataset and Benchmark for Object Tracking in the Wild"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Motasem Alfarra
+- Matthias Mueller
-- Juan C. Pérez
 - admin
-- Ali Thabet
+- Silvio Giancola
-- Pablo Arbeláez
+- Salman Alsubaihi
 - Bernard Ghanem

 # Author notes (optional)
 author_notes:
 - "Equal contribution"
+- "Equal Contribution"
-- "Equal contribution"
+- "Equal Contribution"
 - ""
 - ""
-- ""
-- ""

-date: "2021-10-15"
+date: "2018-07-01"
 doi: ""

 # Schedule page publish date (NOT publication's date).